Conceptual Views of Neural Networks: A Framework for Neuro-Symbolic Analysis: Introduction

 \section{Introduction}

-Neural networks (NN) are known for their great performance in solving learning problems.
-However, these excellent results are almost always achieved at the price of human explainability.
-This problem is addressed in research and practice from different standpoints.
-There are calls to refrain from using NN for important problems and to rely on explainable methods, even if they give worse results in terms of accuracy~\cite{rudin2019explaining}.
-The second major direction is to develop methods for explaining NN models.
-Such explanations can be classified as \emph{local explanations}, i.e., why a particular data point was treated in a specific manner~\cite{lime}, and \emph{global} explanations, i.e., approaches for explaining the whole NN model.
-The latter can be achieved, e.g., by mapping the NN to an explainable surrogate.
-A common approach for locally explaining NN models is to highlight activation at some hidden layer \cite{net2vec} or, if possible, project this inversely.
-For flat data, e.g., images, this is a viable approach since an essential explanatory component, the human, can be integrated into the process.
-This is not the case for high-dimensional or complex data.
-Global approaches are more difficult and therefore less frequent.
-A typical idea is to find an (explainable) surrogate for a NN, e.g., symbolic regression~\cite{symbolic-surrogate}.
+Neural networks (NNs) are known for their strong performance across a wide range of learning problems.
+However, these results are almost always achieved at the cost of human explainability.
+This tension is addressed from different standpoints in the literature.
+On the one hand, there are calls to refrain from using NNs for high-stakes decisions and to rely on inherently interpretable methods, even at the cost of accuracy~\cite{rudin2019explaining}.
+On the other hand, a substantial body of research aims to develop methods for explaining NN models.
+Such explanations can be broadly classified as \emph{local explanations}, which address why a particular input was treated in a specific way~\cite{lime}, and \emph{global explanations}, which seek to characterize the model as a whole.
+While local methods such as saliency maps or activation highlighting~\cite{net2vec} are effective for flat data like images, they are less applicable to high-dimensional or complex data where human visual inspection is infeasible.
+Global approaches, by contrast, are inherently more challenging and therefore less explored, yet they are essential for comprehensive understanding of NNs.

-We answer to the still growing interest for global \emph{explanations procedures for NN models} by introducing a novel intermediate space, called (symbolic) conceptual views.
-We demonstrate how NN models can represented in these views and how surrogate training, e.g., with decision trees, can profit from this.
-We further demonstrate how to compare NN models, e.g., when derived from diverse architectures, using Gromov-Wasserstein~\cite{GW-dist} distance within the views.
-Moreover, we demonstrate how symbolic conceptual views can be used to represent NN models with formal concept lattices~\cite{fca-book} and profit from its human-centered approach for explainable data analysis.
-Finally, we show by an application of subgroup discovery how human-comprehensible propositional statements can be derived from NN models with the use of background knowledge.
-This allows us to extract global rules in form of propositional statements using the neurons of the NN.
+In this work, we propose \emph{conceptual views} as a formal framework for the global analysis of neural networks.
+Our approach targets the embedding space of a neural network, specifically the outputs at the last hidden layer.
+We introduce two complementary representations: \begin{inparaenum} \item A \emph{many-valued conceptual view} that captures the real-valued activation and weight structure as a pair of matrices, inducing a pseudo-metric space on objects and classes. \item A \emph{symbolic conceptual view} that discretizes this structure via conceptual scaling~\cite{scaling} from Formal Concept Analysis (FCA)~\cite{fca-book}, yielding a binary relational representation. \end{inparaenum}

+The key advantage of our framework is its composability: multiple neuro-symbolic explanation procedures can be integrated, their results merged within a concept lattice structure, and additional parts of the representation decoded using background knowledge.
+The concept lattice further enables various forms of symbolic reasoning, including the extraction of propositional implications.